 - Avoid leaving your home for unnecessary reasons

 - Keep out of high traffic indoor areas in public spaces

 - Wear a mask at all times if you are indoor in a public space

 - Use hand sanitizer before and after touching store items, doors, or any other shared

 WILL MY CHILDREN GIVE ME COVID-19?

 If your children / grand-children do not follow social distancing guidelines, it is recommended you isolate from them

 IS MY DOCTOR’S OFFICE SAFE?

-Check with your doctor’s office for their COVID-19 infection control and prevention policies and protocols.
+Check with your doctor’s office for their COVID-19 infection control and prevention policies.